CONTINUING ANGLICAN CHURCH

 WARMLY WELCOMES YOU

-We actively extend ourselves compassionately to all countries and communities to share the refreshment of our faith.
-We believe that together all things can be accomplished through Christ Jesus, and with His grace and mercy, we work together in a spirit of unity, respect, and trust to support one another and care for those in need.
+We actively commit ourselves compassionately to all countries and communities to share the refreshment of our faith.
+Believing that together with you can accomplish all things through Christ Jesus.
+By His Grace, Mercy and in the Spirit of Unity, respect and trust as well as support each other to ably care for in need.

-We pray, with this website, to reach lost souls and introduce them to the GRACE OF GOD, solely and steadfastly abiding by his Holy Word.
+We pray that this website shall reach many people as well as the lost souls and introduce them to the GRACE OF GOD solely and steadfastly abiding by His Holy and inspired Word.

-We invite you to look around our website where we hope you will find information that is of interest to you.
-We pray that your visit will be a blessing, and we warmly invite you to reach out to us with any questions or prayer requests.
+We invite you to visit this website hoping to find the necessary information of your interest.
+You are welcome to reach out to us with any questions or prayer requests.

-We believe that traditional forms of Anglican faith and worship have been unacceptably revised and abandoned within Anglican Communion in recent decades and, therefore, that we are “continuing” and preserving both Anglican lines of apostolic succession and historic Anglican belief and practice.
+We believe that the traditional forms of Anglican faith and worship have been revised, altered and abandoned within the Anglican Communion in recent decades.

 “Your word is a lamp to my feet and a light to my path.”